 The Company maintains a Management Incentive Plan, which provides for cash and share-based payment awards, including non-statutory stock options, restricted stock, stock appreciation rights and long-term incentive program ("LTIP") awards.
 We determine the fair value of our non-qualified stock option awards at the date of grant using a Black-Scholes model.
-We determine the fair value of our restricted share awards at the date of grant using an average of the high and low market price of our stock.
+We determine the fair value of our restricted share awards at the date of grant using the closing price the day prior to the grant.

-LTIP awards provide certain senior executives an opportunity to receive award payments, generally in cash.
-Prior to 2018, performance was based on the Company's financial results compared to the Russell 2000 indices for the same periods based upon the following metrics: (a) average return on total capital, (b) average earnings per share growth and (c) total return to shareholders for the performance period.
+LTIP awards provide certain senior executives an opportunity to receive long-term incentive award payments, generally in cash, for achieving targets established by the Personnel Compensation Committee of the Board of Directors.
+Prior to 2018, LTIP grants were based on the Company's financial results compared to the Russell 2000 indices for the same periods based upon the following metrics: (a) average return on total capital, (b) average earnings per share growth and (c) total return to shareholders for the performance period.
 Beginning in 2018, the performance metrics were changed to the following: (a) average return on total capital and (b) total return to shareholders, both compared to the Russell 2000 indices for the same performance period.
 No awards will be payable if the Company's performance is below the 25th percentile of the designated indices.
 The maximum award is payable if performance reaches the 75th percentile of the designated indices.
 Awards will be paid out at 100% at the 50th percentile.
 Awards for performance between the 25th and 75th percentiles are determined by straight-line interpolation between 0% and 200%.

 In order to estimate the liability associated with LTIP awards, management must make assumptions as to how our current performance compares to current Russell 2000 data based upon the Russell 2000's historical results.
 This analysis is performed on a quarterly basis.
 When sufficient Russell 2000 data for a year is available, which typically will not be until May or June of the following year, management will adjust the liability to reflect its best estimate of the total award.
 Actual results could differ significantly from management's estimates.
-The total estimated liability as of December 31, 2018, was \$18.9 million.
+The total estimated liability as of December 31, 2019, was \$22.6 million.